shenfcStanley/QAChat_Prototype/Evaluation.md

 To ensure the chatbot remains reliable and clinically relevant over time, I propose the following continuous improvement process:

 1. **User Feedback Collection**
-   - In a production setting, collect explicit feedback (e.g., 👍 / 👎 buttons) or satisfaction ratings.
+   - In a production setting, collect explicit feedback (e.g., good or bad buttons) or satisfaction ratings.
+Buttons can be added into the UI.
    - Capture implicit signals like query rephrasing, follow-up questions, and session abandonment.

 2. **Performance Monitoring**